Electric Vehicle Charging

 - Purpose: The Material is provided for general information only.
 It is designed to assist you to gain a basic understanding of the subject matter and is not intended to be comprehensive.
 You are not permitted to commercialise it or any information contained in it.
 The Material is not and should not be regarded as legal, business or other professional advice.
 It should not be relied on and is not a substitute for obtaining independent legal, business or other professional advice relevant to your particular circumstances.

 - Currency: The Material is based on publicly available information as at the date of its preparation.
-The Material is current as at 3 December 2021.
+The Material is current as at 1 July 2024.

-- Scope: The Material only covers energy market regulatory obligations that are administered by the Australian Energy Regulator (AER), the Australian Energy Market Operator or the relevant state or territory energy regulator.
+- Scope: The Material only covers energy market regulatory obligations that are administered by the Australian Energy Regulator (AER), the Australian Energy Market Operator (AEMO) or the relevant state or territory energy regulator.
 It does not cover other obligations that may apply, such as safety obligations, general consumer law obligations or obligations under the financial services regulatory framework.
 It also does not cover associated technical matters such as compliance with Australian standards or connection requirements.

 - No reliance or warranty: The Material may be subsequently amended or updated.
 While reasonable care is taken in the preparation of the Material, the AER makes no representation or warranty, express or implied, as to the currency, accuracy, reliability or completeness of the Material, or as to its suitability for any purpose.
 In all cases, anyone proposing to rely on or use the Material should independently verify its accuracy, completeness, reliability and suitability for their own purposes, and obtain independent and specific advice from appropriate experts.